Congratulations to the 2019 financial literacy video contest winners!!!

-Kenosha's Financial Education Network, led by United Way of Kenosha County, is seeking video submissions for the 2019 Financial Literacy Video Contest from registered Kenosha County students in grades 6-12 (during the contest period) to educate and promote financial literacy.
+Kenosha's Financial Education Network, led by United Way of Kenosha County, received a number of amazing video submissions for the 2019 Financial Literacy Video Contest.
+The choice was tough, but we have our winners!

-PLEASE NOTE: Winners will be announced in late may 2019.
-AWARDS RECEIVED OVER $600 WILL RECIEVE A 1099 TAX FORM TO BE KEPT WITH INCOME TAX RECORDS.
+PLEASE NOTE: AWARDS RECEIVED OVER $600 WILL RECIEVE A 1099 TAX FORM TO BE KEPT WITH INCOME TAX RECORDS.

 The goal of the Financial Literacy Video Contest is to identify, inspire, nurture, and educate through digital media and learning.
 Registered Kenosha County students grades 6-12 are eligible to submit video media to educate and promote financial literacy.